 The termites in our area are subterranean.
 These insects rarely appear outside of their tunnels, and if they do, it is only for a brief time.
 One reason they stay inside their tunnels is that they get dehydrated easily.
 We're going to bring this fact up a few more times as we move through this article.
 If you see damaged wood, you're likely dealing with carpenter ants because subterranean termites will do the vast majority of their damage to the inside of wood.
 The exception is wood that is touching the soil or wood that is in a damp location.

 When You See Mud

-If you find wood that is being damaged near the soil or in a damp location, you can tell which of these two insects is doing the damage.
+If you find wood damaged near the soil or in a damp location, you can tell which of these two insects is doing the damage.
 Subterranean termites will bring soil up into their tunnels and use a mixture of soil and saliva to keep themselves encased.
 Carpenter ants don't do this.
-So, when you find damaged wood or expose tunnels inside wood, the presence of mud will let you know you've uncovered subterranean termites.
+So, when you find damaged wood or expose tunnels inside the wood, the presence of mud will let you know you've uncovered subterranean termites.
 The tunnels created by carpenter ants are smooth.

 When You See Sawdust

 Subterranean termites eat wood.
 They don't produce sawdust.
 If you see wood damage and a sawdust-like material present, you have a carpenter ant problem.
 Carpenter ants push sawdust, feces, and insect parts out of their tunnels.
 This material is called frass.
 You can find frass even when you don't see the damage.
 It can be pouring out of a crevice or gap or clinging to surfaces.
 When you see it, you should take quick action and call a licensed pest professional.